backupbrew/switchbrew/Filesystem services.md

 ## MountSystemSaveData

+Takes an input u8 and a 0x40-byte Save-struct entry.
+Web-applet only uses value0 for the input u8.

 Mounts savedata(savecommon/saveuser) in the SYSTEM [NAND](Flash%20Filesystem.md "wikilink") partition.
 One of the input params is the u64 [saveID](Flash%20Filesystem.md "wikilink").